torchbox/design-in-browser-bootstrap/README.md

 ## Developing with it

-* You should check the CSS folder and remove the files LESS or SASS file depend on which your team has decided to use.
 * The files you will want to edit are in `site/src`.
 A `site/build` folder is created on the fly as part of the server process, but should be ignored.